CliffMathebula/Scout_dev_test/README.md

 Don't forget to configure the default email account in the .env file.

 License
-This scout_dev_test application is a open-source software licensed under the MIT license.
+This application is a open-source software licensed under the MIT license.